Knotx/knotx/README.md

     port: 3001
 ```

 There are two sample repositories defined - `local` and `remote`.
-Each of them define `path` - a regular expression that indicates which resources will be taken from this repository.
+Each of them defines a `path` - a regular expression that indicates which resources will be taken from this repository.
 The first one matched will handle the request or, if no repository is matched, **Knot.x** will return a `404 Not found` response for the given request.

 #### Local repositories